Types of Plastic Granules And How to Use?

 What Are Plastic Granules

 Plastic granules, often referred to as nurdles or resin pellets, are tiny, solid pieces of plastic that serve as the raw material for countless plastic products.
+They are typically small, uniform in size, and resemble grains of rice.

 These granules are produced by polymerizing liquid monomers into solid plastic.
 They are then cooled and cut into small pellets.

 Think of plastic granules as the building blocks of the plastic world.
 They are melted down and molded into various shapes and sizes to create the plastic items we use daily.
+If you want to learn more about what are Plastic Granules, please click to read this article.

 Types of Plastic Granules